nandorojo/solito/example-monorepos/blank/readme.md

   - `next`

 - `packages` shared packages across apps
+  - `app` you'll be importing most files from `app/`
     - `features` (don't use a `screens` folder. organize by feature.)
     - `provider` (all the providers that wrap the app, and some no-ops for Web.)
     - `navigation` Next.js has a `pages/` folder.
 React Native doesn't.
 This folder contains navigation-related code for RN.
 You may use it for any navigation code, such as custom links.

+You can add other folders inside of `packages/` if you know what you're doing and have a good reason to.

 ## Start the app